Czektul/AudioSteganography/README.md

 # AudioSteganography
 Python Project implementing steganography in audio files.
-This program was written for my BA thesis.
+This program was written for my BS thesis.
 In the future I would like to develope this project.